 The Team Leader will manage the daily operation and clinical supervision of a non-fidelity Assertive Community Treatment (ACT) team.
-The Team Leader is responsible for the development and oversight of a program to meet the needs of the team participants who present with array of challenges connected to being homeless: psychiatric disabilities, substance use issues, homelessness, untreated and complex medical conditions, lack of adequate support, etc.
+The Team Leader is responsible for the development and oversight of a program to meet the needs of the team participants who present with an array of challenges connected to being homeless: psychiatric disabilities, substance use disorders, homelessness, untreated and complex medical conditions, lack of adequate support, etc.

 The Team Leader is responsible for assuring that the staff exercise person-centered and harm reduction approach aligned with the agency’s mission and core values.
 The Team Leader maintains oversight to ensure that client self-identified goals for recovery, rehabilitation and community inclusion are supported by appropriate services and best practices.

 - Maintain a Team comprised of professional, para-professional and support staff